Muneebnot/university-projects/README.md

    A program to manage vehicle information, including adding, deleting, and searching records.

 4. [Teacher Student Portal](./teacher%20student%20portal)
-   A project that manages teacher and student records, assignments, and grading system.
+   A project that manages teacher and student records, marks, and grading system.

 ---